 This was just four years after he had passionately penned an anti-marijuana legalization article titled ‘Why I Would Vote No On Pot,’ which was also published by Time Magazine on January.
 8, 2009.
 In this previous article, Sanjay Gupta was trying to show voters why they should vote no when the question of marijuana legalization or decriminalization is put before them.

-This was followed by “Weed 2” in March, 2014, which started where the previous one stopped by looking at what other countries are doing in regard to tapping into the cure that is in the marijuana plant.
+This was followed by “Weed 2” in March, 2014, which started where the previous one stopped by looking at what other countries are doing in regard to tapping into the potential healing powers of the marijuana plant.

 What makes CNN marijuana documentaries and articles critical in changing perceptions is the authority they possess and the vast knowledge and experience they have accumulated on health matters.